-In potential violation of the law, Warren essentially had two campaign committees.
-There is considerable evidence that Warren created a fraudulent PAC to solicit over-the-limit donations.
+Rochester for All reviewed four years of election filings.
+There is considerable evidence that Warren may have created a fraudulent PAC to solicit over-the-limit donations.
 Public filings indicate she used that money for personal spending and to aid her reelection campaign.

 The Alleged Scheme

 Warren appears to have directed donors to jump between her two political committees in order to evade donation limits.

 The state allows candidates for office to have one authorized committee to raise money and fund their campaigns.
 Lovely Warren’s authorized committee is called “Friends of Lovely Warren.”
 No one is allowed to donate more than $8,557 to a candidate’s mayoral campaign over the four-year election cycle.

 In 2014, the first year of the cycle, Friends of Lovely Warren brought in $323,301 in donations.
 Her top 28 donors gave a collective $91,649.
 Nine of those donors were on pace to hit the $8,557 limit, or “max out,” the following year.

 Warren would hit a fundraising wall if she didn’t think of another vehicle for these donors.

 In 2015, Warren created a political action committee, or PAC, called “Warren for a Stronger Rochester PAC.”
 Under state election law, this is known as an unauthorized committee.
 The PAC is subject to different legal rules.
 We’ll talk about campaign finance law later.
 First, let’s talk about the fundraising activities of Warren's authorized and unauthorized committees.

 In its first year, 2015, the PAC brought in $49,100, including $40,000 from eight of Warren’s top 28 donors.